cognifog-eu/iot-edge-gw/README.md

 WantedBy=default.target
 ```

-Unit: It stores the metadata and other information you want to store related to the script.
+- **Unit**: It stores the metadata and other information you want to store related to the script.
-Service: Tells the system to execute the desired service, which will run on startup.
+- **Service**: Tells the system to execute the desired service, which will run on startup.
-Install: Allows the service to run the WantedBy directory at the startup to handle the dependencies.
+- **Install**: Allows the service to run the WantedBy directory at the startup to handle the dependencies.

 6. Set the user executable file permissions the Service unit file using the following command:
 `sudo chmod 644 /etc/systemd/system/ScriptService.service`